peteroupc/html3dutil/doc/H3DU.md

 resolves or is rejected after the given list of promises finishes its work.
 * [getTimePosition](#H3DU.getTimePosition)<br>Gets the position of a time value within an interval.
-* [is3DContext](#H3DU.is3DContext)<br>Returns whether the given object is a 3D rendering context.
 * [loadFileFromUrl](#H3DU.loadFileFromUrl)<br>Loads a file from a URL asynchronously, using XMLHttpRequest.
-* [loadGltfFromUrl](#H3DU.loadGltfFromUrl)<br>Loads a 3D scene stored in glTF format, together with the buffers and shaders it uses.
 * [loadStlFromUrl](#H3DU.loadStlFromUrl)<br>Loads a .STL file asynchronously.
 * [newFrames](#H3DU.newFrames)<br>Returns the number of frame-length intervals that occurred since the last known time, where a frame's length is 1/60 of a second.
-* [renderLoop](#H3DU.renderLoop)<br>This method will call a function once before returning, and queue requests to call that function once per frame, using <code>window.requestAnimationFrame</code>
-or a "polyfill" method.
 * [toGLColor](#H3DU.toGLColor)<br>Creates a 4-element array representing a color.

-<a name='H3DU.createCanvasElement'></a>
-### (static) H3DU.createCanvasElement(parent, width, height)

-Creates an HTML canvas element, optionally appending it to an existing HTML element.

-#### Parameters

-* `parent` (Type: HTMLElement | null)<br>If non-null, the parent element of the new HTML canvas element.
-The element will be appended as a child of this parent.
-* `width` (Type: number | null)<br>Width of the new canvas element, or if null, the width a <code>canvas</code> element would ordinarily have under the CSS rules currently in effect where the canvas is.
-The resulting width will be rounded up.
-This parameter can't be a negative number.
-* `height` (Type: number | null)<br>Height of the new canvas element, or if null, the height a <code>canvas</code> element would ordinarily have under the CSS rules currently in effect where the canvas is.
-The resulting height will be rounded up.
-This parameter can't be a negative number.

-#### Return Value

-The resulting canvas element.
-(Type: Element)

-<a name='H3DU.get3DContext'></a>
-### (static) H3DU.get3DContext(canvasElement, err)

-Creates a 3D rendering context from an HTML canvas element.

-#### Parameters

-* `canvasElement` (Type: HTMLCanvasElement)<br>An HTML canvas element.
-* `err` (Type: function)<br>A function to call if an error occurs in creating the context.
-The function takes one parameter consisting of a human- readable error message.
-If "err" is null, window.alert() will be used instead.

-#### Return Value

-A 3D rendering context, or null if an error occurred in creating the context.
-Returns null if "canvasElement" is null or not an HTML canvas element.
-(Type: Object)

-<a name='H3DU.get3DOr2DContext'></a>
-### (static) H3DU.get3DOr2DContext(canvasElement)

-Creates a 3D rendering context from an HTML canvas element, falling back to a 2D context if that fails.

-#### Parameters

-* `canvasElement` (Type: HTMLCanvasElement)<br>An HTML canvas element.

-#### Return Value

-A 3D or 2D rendering context, or null if an error occurred in creating the context.
-Returns null if "canvasElement" is null or not an HTML canvas element.
-(Type: Object)

 <a name='H3DU.getPromiseResults'></a>
 ### (static) H3DU.getPromiseResults(promises, [progressResolve], [progressReject])